Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

-0.3 cm \begin{remark} In fact, under the condition that $\mathcal{P}^O=\mathcal{NP}^O$, we can assume that the set $P^O$ of all polynomial-time deterministic Turing machines with oracle $O$ is enumerable.
-Then we can show that for any enumeration $e:\mathbb{N}_1\rightarrow P^O$, there is always a machine $D^O_S$ in $P^O$ such that $e(i)\neq D^O_S$ for any $i\in\mathbb{N}_1$ which contradicts the assumption that $P^O$ is enumerable.\footnote{ The language accepted by machine $D^O_S$ differs from the languages accepted by all of the polynomial-time deterministic Turing machines with oracle $O$ in the enumeration, but it lies in $P^O$ since $\mathcal{P}^O=\mathcal{NP}^O$.} As a result, we are unable to diagonalize over the set of $P^O$, as Cantor \cite{Can91} was unable to put all real numbers in the open interval $(0,1)$ into the slots indexed by all $i\in\mathbb{N}_1$.\footnote{ For a more detailed comparison, the reader could consult the second proof (due to Cantor) that the continuum is not enumerable.
-See \cite{Hob21}, p.
-82.} \end{remark} 0.3 cm
+0.3 cm \begin{remark} In fact, under the condition that we can suppose first that the set $P^O$ of all polynomial-time deterministic oracle Turing machines with oracle $O$ is enumerable.
+Then, we can show next that for any enumeration there is always a machine $D^O_S$ that is in $P^O$, such that for all $i\in\mathbb{N}_1$, thus contradicting the assumption that $P^O$ is enumerable.\footnote{ The language accepted by machine $D^O_S$ differs from the languages accepted by all of the polynomial-time deterministic oracle Turing machines in the enumeration, but it lies in $\mathcal{P}^O$ since }